cozy/cozy-stack/docs/cli/cozy-stack_files_import.md

 ```
       --admin-host string   administration server host (default "localhost")
       --admin-port int      administration server port (default 6060)
+      --client-use-https    if set the client will use https to communicate with the server
   -c, --config string       configuration file (default "$HOME/.cozy.yaml")
       --domain string       specify the domain name of the instance
       --host string         server host (default "localhost")